 What is the Competition?

 In this competition, university teams of four to six students take over the management of a simulated manufacturing company competing directly against 4-5 other firms run by competitor teams from other universities.
 Teams in the competition are divided into “worlds” of about four to six companies with undergraduate teams and MBA teams having their own worlds.
 Each team assumes responsibility for key strategic and operational decisions in marketing, finance, and operations.
 Team members have the experience of running their own company as they strive to outperform their rivals.

 Why is this Competition unique?

 This business competition involves both a remote phase and an intensive phase that, together, extend over a period of about ten weeks.
-The remote phase begins the last week of January at home campuses; the intensive phase will occur about April when all teams travel to the on-site hotel.
-During the intensive phase, students meet their peers from other universities, an experience which intensifies the competitive element of the competition and encourages networking.
+The remote phase begins in January (the first week of Spring classes for CSULB) at home campuses; the intensive phase will occur April 16-18 when all teams travel to the on-site hotel in Anaheim, California.
+During the intensive phase, students meet their peers from other universities, an experience that intensifies the competitive element of the competition and encourages networking.